San Agustin Church (Manila): Post-WWII era

+San Agustin Church is currently administered by the Augustinian friars of the Province of the Most Holy Name of Jesus of the Philippines, a new Augustinian province in the country which took the same name of the old Philippine Province.
+It was founded in 2019 following the dissolution of the old Philippine Province and the merger of the 4 Augustinian provinces in Spain to establish the Province of San Juan Sahagun.

+Fiesta de Intramuros

+On August 15, 2024, the Manila City Council passed a resolution formally declaring Nuestra Señora de la Consolación y Correa as the patroness of Intramuros, Manila.
+The same resolution declared also designated the Marian title as "Queen and Protectress of the Distinguished and Ever Loyal City".

+The proclamation paved the way for the first celebration of the Fiesta de Intramuros, an annual event which takes place on the second Sunday in September.
+It also aims to not only boost tourism in the area, but also to strengthen the devotion to the Virgin Mary, which declined after World War II.

+The feast was celebrated for the first time on September 8, 2024, coinciding with the Feast of the Nativity of Mary.

 Architecture

-The San Agustin Church is patterned after some of the magnificent temples built by the Augustinians in Mexico.
+San Agustin Church is patterned after some of the magnificent temples built by the Augustinians in Mexico.
 The present edifice was built in 1587, and completed, together with the monastery, in 1604.
-The atmosphere is medieval since "both church and monastery symbolize the majesty and equilibrium of a Spanish golden era."
+The atmosphere is medieval since "both church and monastery symbolize the majesty and equilibrium of a Spanish golden era".

-The massive structure of the church is highlighted by the symmetry and splendor of the interiors (painted by two Italians who succeeded in producing trompe l'oeil) – the profile of the mouldings, rosettes and sunken panels which appear as three-dimensional carvings, a baroque pulpit with the native pineapple as a motif, the grand pipe organ, the antechoir with a 16th-century crucifix, the choir seats carved in molave with ivory inlays of the 17th century and the set of 16 huge and beautiful chandeliers from Paris.
+The massive structure of the church is highlighted by the symmetry and splendor of the interiors (painted by two Italians who succeeded in producing trompe-l'œil) – the profile of the mouldings, rosettes and sunken panels which appear as three-dimensional carvings, a baroque pulpit with the native pineapple as a motif, the grand pipe organ, the ante-choir with a 16th-century crucifix, the choir seats carved in molave with ivory inlays of the 17th century and the set of 16 huge chandeliers from Paris.

 A 2022 online study conducted by home services website Angi found out that the church is the "most beautiful building in the Philippines".